-The 25th grant cycle of the UN Trust Fund to End Violence against Women (UN Trust Fund) is now open.
+The 26th grant cycle the UN Trust Fund to End Violence against Women (UN Trust Fund) is now open!

 The UN Trust Fund is seeking proposals for civil society-led, demand-driven initiatives to end violence against women and girls for three-year grants for up to USD1 million.

 The annual Call for Proposals document is available in the six UN official languages (Arabic, Chinese, English, French, Russian and Spanish).
 Applications may be submitted in English, French and Spanish.